-You might have heard this noun a lot recently, gyroscope.
-When buying phones, you often heard they come with a gyroscope.
+You might have heard this name a lot recently, gyroscope.
+When you are buying phones, you often heard that they come with a gyroscope.
 Almost all modern gamepads have a built-in gyroscope.
-Games like Splatton advertise that you can use gyro controls to play the game, but ...
+Games like Splatoon advertise that you can use gyro controls to play the game, but ...

 What is a gyroscope?

 A gyroscope is a small device that determines the direction in which an object is rotated.
 They do this by sensing how the Coriolis force affects its vibrating structure when you move the controller/phone around.
 Despite sounding complex, they are not, a vibrating gyro can fit into the circuits of most modern electronics without issue.

 Once the gyro knows the rotation of your device, it can extrapolate the direction you are moving it and the force that you used to do so.
 When you combine multiple gyros and other sensors (like accelerometers), you have a device that can detect its movement across all Six Degrees of Freedom, or in layman terms, across all directions.

 For gaming, this means that you can use the gyroscope for motion controls, so...